 • how we collect and use your personal information;

-• your right of access to your personal information;
+• your right to access and correct your personal information;

-• your right to have your personal information protected from misuse or unauthorised access.
+• how we protect your personal information from misuse or unauthorised access.

-We will take reasonable steps to protect the privacy of the personal information that we collect and use.
-Our Privacy Policy explains how we do.
-This policy applies to all users of this website who provide us with their personal information.
+This policy applies to all users of this website who provide us with personal information.

 What is personal information?